 Workspend’s Strategic Center of Operational Excellence (SCOE)

-A Managed Service Provider (MSP) helps manage contingent talent on behalf of a client’s organization, helping firms gain access to higher quality and diverse talent pools, at competitive rates, in an expedited manner.
-The MSP also helps mitigate compliance risk by following applicable laws and regulations, regardless of geographic location.
+A Managed Service Provider (MSP) helps manage contingent talent on behalf of a client’s organization and gain access to diverse, higher-quality talent pools, at competitive rates.
+It also helps mitigate compliance risk by following applicable laws and regulations, regardless of geographic location.

-The shared services model employed at the SCOE allows Workspend to compare the performance of their teams and programs, with cross-functional teams meeting on a weekly basis to share their experiences, compare outcomes, and brainstorm new service delivery methodologies and the application of new technological innovation to serving clients better.
+The shared services model employed at the SCOE allows us to compare the performance of teams and programs, with cross-functional teams meeting on a weekly basis to share their experiences, compare outcomes, and brainstorm new service delivery methodologies and the application of new technological innovations to serving clients better.
 This has resulted in a better quality of delivered services, faster response times, and overall greater client satisfaction.

 A Multidisciplinary Approach to Supporting Our Clients

 With the rapid developments in technology and new management approaches, the “Productivity Frontier” is in a constant state of motion.
-Workspend is focused on not only improving its operational effectiveness, but also in implementing a clear strategy and having a world class delivery engine in place.
+Workspend is focused on not only improving its operational effectiveness but also in implementing a clear strategy and having a world-class delivery engine in place.
 The employee development program provides the strong base needed to develop and retain staff at the SCOE.
 This, along with the mentor program, allows for team members to develop a bond with each other and the organization.
 The SCOE leadership team works very closely with the different program leaders globally, aligning its goals and objectives with the MSP program teams.
-This unique combination allows Workspend to perform activities differently from its competitors, and to deliver a sustainable competitive advantage to its customers.
+This unique combination allows us to deliver a sustainable competitive advantage to customers.

 Porter M. (1996).
 What is Strategy?
 Harvard Business Review.